fohrloop/vrt2txt/README.md

 I wrote this as part of my keyboard layout optimization project where I created a English+Finnish+Coding optimized layout called Granite.
 This package is alpha-level quality but is has some unit tests.

 Some functionality is still missing.
-For example only few types of quotes are handled, urls are not handled correctly, and for example "km/h" is output as "km/ h".
+For example only few types of quotes are handled, urls are not handled correctly.
 There are probably a lot more other edge cases that could be handled better, but this extracts sentences perfectly >99% of the cases, so it was good enough for me.
 I'm not currently planning on working on this package further.
 Feel free for fork and modify to your needs.

 ## Running tests